The Blockheads: Musical style

-The Blockheads' style has been described as encompassing new wave, post-punk, funk, disco, and punk.
+The Blockheads' style has been described as encompassing new wave, post-punk, funk, disco, pub rock, and punk.

 Documentary film

 In 2015, Free Seed Films launched a crowdfunding campaign to raise £50,000 in order to fund a documentary film, Beyond the Call of Dury, about the careers of the four original members of the band (Gallagher, Jankel, Turnbull and Watt-Roy), from their early days in the 1960s, including their work with Dury, until the present.
 On 3 July 2018 a performance by The Blockheads was filmed for the documentary, with the soundtrack recorded straight to vinyl.
 The band were live streamed for Soho Radio, with an interview following the music.
 The film was due for release in November 2018; however, due to various problems, including copyright issues for some of the material, gaining access to some of the subjects who were interviewed, the COVID-19 pandemic in England, the film had not yet been released as of April 2023.